narf9995/Mausritter/Game Jam/pregens.md

 >
 > STR: 11, DEX: 9, WIL: 12, HP: 3, & Pips: 1.

-This obviously doesn't account for other things like items, spells, etc. so here's an example of how one might implement QMI as part of a full character sheet:
+This obviously doesn't account for other things like backgrounds, items, spells, etc. so here's an example of how one might implement QMI as part of a full character sheet:
 > [Name] ([QMI])
+>
+> [Background]
 >
 > Items: [Main], [Off], [Worn 1], [Worn 2], [Pack Items 1-6]